What We Do

 To provide balanced, unbiased information about elections, candidates for office, the voting process, and current issues.

 To advocate for or against particular public policies based upon existing League positions relevant to a current issue.

 In election years, LWVSCA organizes voter registration drives and conducts candidate forums for state and local offices.
 Whenever issues pertaining to governing or public policies arise, we seek to educate ourselves and the public about the facts, develop and evaluate options, and take action based on League positions.

-Meetings and Governance
+Monthly Meetings and Governance

 Local League governance is managed by a Board of Directors comprised of four Executive Officers and the Team Leaders of committees overseeing membership, community outreach, voter service, program/action, programming, and communication.
 Board positions are elected at the Annual Meeting of the Membership.